CBIIT/NBIA-TCIA/README.md

 You will find more details about NBIA in the following links:
   * [REST API Guides](https://wiki.cancerimagingarchive.net/display/Public/TCIA+Programmatic+Interface+REST+API+Guides)

 Please join us in further developing and improving NBIA.
 Submit any issues you may find to GitHub's issue tracker.
-Contact [Application Support](mailto:NCIAppSupport@mail.nih.gov) for information about open-source development and NBIA.

 Build and Install
 ================================================================